pablomedeiross/go-clean-architecture/README.md

 # Clean architecture in Go
-This project is a simple sample of a implementation Clean Architecture in GoLang.
+This project is a simple sample of an implementation Clean Architecture in GoLang.

 <br/>

 ## Use case
-User API : this API is responsible by management users.
+User API : This API is responsible by management users.
 With it us going to create and search users.

 <br/>